All Products

 Performance

-Setting the playback scenario automatically configures the optimal parameters (including buffer settings, feature switches, etc.) for that scenario.
-It is also compatible with custom parameter settings made through the setConfig interface (custom settings take precedence).
+Setting the playback scene automatically configures optimal parameters (including buffer settings and feature switches) based on the scene.
+Custom parameters set through the setConfig interface remain effective (custom settings take precedence).

 Note